Polynomial approximation on $C^2$-domains: Introduction and Main Results

-Now we define the $r$-th order the modulus of smoothness of $f\in C(\Og)$ on the domain $\Og$ as where the supremums are taken for all circles $\mathcal{C}_\rho\subset \Og$ of some radius $\rho$ which are parallel with a coordinate plane, and for all segments $I\subset \Og$ that are parallel with one of the coordinate axes.
+where the suprema are taken for all circles $\mathcal{C}_\rho\subset \Og$ of some radius $\rho$ which are parallel with a coordinate plane, and for all segments $I\subset \Og$ that are parallel with one of the coordinate axes.
 With this modulus of smoothness, Totik proved

 \begin{thm} \cite{To17} If $\Og\subset \RR^d$ is an algebraic domain and $f\in C(\Og)$, then

 and

 with a constant $C$ independent of $f$ and $n$. \end{thm}